Equivalence of Sobolev norms in Lebesgue spaces for Hardy operators in a half-space: Introduction

-(2) Theorem~\ref{mainresult} joins a line of recent research \cite{Killipetal2016,Killipetal2018,Franketal2021,Merz2021,BuiDAncona2023,BuiNader2022,FrankMerz2023} on equivalence of Sobolev norms involving Hardy operators.
+(2) Theorem~\ref{mainresult} joins a line of recent research \cite{Killipetal2016,Killipetal2018,Franketal2021,Merz2021,BuiDAncona2023,BuiNader2022,FrankMerz2023,Buietal2026} on equivalence of Sobolev norms involving Hardy operators.
 In the groundbreaking work \cite{Killipetal2016}, Killip, Visan, and Zhang showed the equivalence of $L^p$-Sobolev norms generated by the ordinary Laplacian and the Dirichlet--Laplacian on the complement of a convex set.
 In \cite{Killipetal2018}, Killip, Miao, Visan, Zhang, and Zheng considered $(-\Delta)^{\alpha/2}+\lambda/|x|^\alpha$ and proved the equivalence of $L^p$-Sobolev norms generated by this operator with $\lambda\neq0$ and $\lambda=0$ when $\alpha=2$.
 D'Ancona, Frank, Nader, Siedentop, and the authors of the present paper extended their result in \cite{Franketal2021,Merz2021,BuiDAncona2023,BuiNader2022} and successively treated all admissible $\alpha\in(0,2)$, $\lambda$ and $p$.
 For an alternative proof and an extension of this result when $\alpha=2$, see Miao, Su, and Zheng \cite{Miaoetal2023}.
-In the most recent work \cite{FrankMerz2023}, Frank and the second author showed the equivalence of $L^2(\R_+^d)$-Sobolev norms generated by $L_0$ and $L_\lambda$ with $\lambda\ge-1/4$ when $\alpha=2$ and $\lambda\ge0$ when $\alpha\in(0,2)$, i.e., Theorem~\ref{mainresult} with $p=2$.
+In \cite{FrankMerz2023}, Frank and the second author showed the equivalence of $L^2(\R_+^d)$-Sobolev norms generated by $L_0$ and $L_\lambda$ with $\lambda\ge-1/4$ when $\alpha=2$ and $\lambda\ge0$ when $\alpha\in(0,2)$, i.e., Theorem~\ref{mainresult} with $p=2$.
+Moreover, recently, together with Duong \cite{Buietal2026}, we proved the equivalence of Sobolev norms generated by the {\em non-self-adjoint} Kolmogorov operator with scaling critical drift, given by $(-\Delta)^{\alpha/2}-\kappa|x|^{-\alpha}x\cdot\nabla$ acting on functions on $\R^d$.
 All of the above results crucially relied on heat kernel bounds for the operators in question.
 The restriction $\lambda>0$ in \cite{FrankMerz2023} is because heat kernel bounds for $L_\lambda$ with $\alpha\in(0,2)$ are so far only available when $\lambda\ge0$.
 However, as noted above, once it is shown that these bounds extend to all $\lambda\in[\lambda_*,0)$, the results in \cite{FrankMerz2023} automatically extend to $\lambda\in[\lambda_*,0]$.